 Our online Master of Science in Health Informatics & Analytics program is designed for professionals or recent graduates interested in working with health data to yield meaningful information and improve health outcomes.

-Our online master’s program offers three start dates per year—in January, May, and September.
+Our online master’s program offers two start dates per year—in January and September.
 Our admissions process is rolling, which means applications are reviewed in the order they are received.